physimals/asl-docs/oxasl.rst

 Things to note
 -------------------------
-To produce the most robust analysis posisble ``oxford_asl`` includes a number of things in the overll analysis pipeline that you might want to be aware of:
+To produce the most robust analysis possible ``oxford_asl`` includes a number of things in the overall analysis pipeline that you might want to be aware of:

 - *spatial regularisation*: this feature is now enabled by default for